X1AOX1A/Demos/MiniGPT-4/X1A/README.md

 - output:

-    `This is an image of a small cat peeking out from under a bed.
-It appears to be a domestic shorthair cat with grey and white fur, standing on its hind legs and looking up at the camera.
-It has bright blue eyes and a small, pointed face.
-The cat is standing on a wooden bed frame, with a blanket draped over it.
-The background appears to be a wall with a white sheet hanging on it.
-The lighting in the room is soft and diffused, casting a warm glow on the cat's fur.`
+    `"The image shows a small cat sitting on a bed, looking up at the camera with big, curious eyes.
+The cat's fur is a mix of light and dark brown, and it has white paws and a white patch on its chest.
+The cat's eyes are a bright blue color, and its whiskers are long and bushy.
+The cat appears to be healthy and well-fed, with a shiny coat and bright eyes.
+The background of the image is a wooden bed frame with a blanket and pillow on it.
+The wall behind the bed is made of plaster and has a few cracks in it.
+There is a window behind the cat, but it is not visible in the image.
+The overall impression of the image is one of warmth and comfort, with the cat looking cozy and content on the bed."`

 ## 2. Zero-shot on COCO Caption